MultiSafepay/docs/content/payments/methods/pay-later/klarna/activation.md

     - /payments/methods/billing-suite/klarna/activation/
 ---

+## Test account

+1. Sign up with Klarna for a test account, selecting the **Playground** environment.
+2. Under **Settings**, generate a user name and password.
-Before applying for Klarna, check your eligibility with your account manager at <sales@multisafepay.com>
+3. Email these credentials to your MultiSafepay account manager at <sales@multisafepay.com>
+4. MultiSafepay connects to Klarna.
+5. Test payments in your test environment.

+We recommend testing Klarna payments via the Klarna Portal to experience the full functionality.
+You can also test from your MultiSafepay account with more limited functionality.

+## Live account

+1. Sign up for a live Klarna account:

+    - Via the Klarna website, selecting the **Production** environment, **or**
+    - Email your Klarna account manager or <verkoop@klarna.com>
+&nbsp;
+&nbsp;
+2. Specify MultiSafepay as your PSP and the countries you want to activate Klarna for.
+3. Sign an agreement with Klarna, including pricing.
+4. MultiSafepay activates Klarna in your MultiSafepay account.
+5. If using a ready-made integration, activate Klarna in your [backend](/getting-started/glossary/#backend).

 For questions, see Klarna – [Klantenservice](https://www.klarna.com/nl/klantenservice).

-## New Klarna clients
-1. To sign up as a new Klarna client, email Klarna Sales at <verkoop@klarna.com>, and specify MultiSafepay as your payment service provider.
-You must sign an independent agreement with Klarna, including pricing.
-2. Klarna asks MultiSafepay to activate Klarna as a payment method for your ecommerce platform.
-3. You activate Klarna in the [backend](/getting-started/glossary/#backend) of your ecommerce platform.
-4. Test your integration.
-5. Request an acceptance test for specific URLs to Klarna Sales at <verkoop@klarna.com>
-6. Having completed the acceptance test, in your Klarna Online dashboard, change the status to **Live environment**.

-## Existing Klarna clients

-For more information and support for existing clients, email Klarna Verkoop at <verkoop@klarna.com>
+For support, email the Integration Team at <integration@multisafepay.com>